pubgeo/IARPA-SMART/documentation/miscellaneous_annotation_details.md

 # Miscellaneous annotation information

+<a name="annotations-status-type-categories"></a>

+## Annotation Status Type Categories

-This page describes the possible values of the 'status' field in the site_model specification.
-This information applies to site models in the SMART Heavy Construction Dataset.
+The list of labels below describes the possible values of the 'status' field in the site_model specification.
+This information applies to site models included in the SMART Heavy Construction Dataset.
 It is recommended that system outputs also conform to these guidelines.

-<a name="site-type-categories"></a>

-## Site Type Categories

 * Positive Type: true positive (TP) if detected, false negative (FN) if missed
   * positive_annotated (+)